-[At Yom Kippur, we will display the names that you submitted with your registration.
-Contact mjackman@circleboston.org by Sept.
-13 if you wish to have your loved one's name displayed but did not submit their name.]
+[At Yom Kippur, we will say memorial names aloud during Yizkor.
+If you are attending Yom Kippur virtually, a proxy will read aloud the names that you submitted online.
+Refer to the end of this program to submit names if you wish to have your loved one's name read aloud on your behalf but did not submit their name online.]